pasgabriele/lora-weather-station/External module/README.md

 ![anemometer wiring](https://raw.githubusercontent.com/pasgabriele/lora-weather-station/main/External%20module/Schematic_anemometer.svg)

-The Anemometer is connected to the microcontroller GPIO23 and GND.
+The Anemometer is connected to the microcontroller digital GPIO23 and GND.
 After that, all we need to do then is to monitor for button presses which is pretty straightforward.
 We can use the pin interrupts method to monitor the button press (tips).
 When the reed switch closes the circuit (pressing the button), it triggers a software event (see Wind speed measurement section for software details).

 ## Wind vane
-The wind vane has eight switches, each connected to a different resistor.
+The Spurkfun Weather Meter Kit wind vane, as defined in own [datasheet](https://cdn.sparkfun.com/assets/d/1/e/0/6/DS-15901-Weather_Meter.pdf), has eight switches, each connected to a different resistor.
 The vane’s magnet may close two switches at once, allowing up to 16 different positions to be indicated.
-An external resistor shall be used to form a voltage divider, producing a voltage output that can be measured with an analog to digital converter.
+An external resistor shall be used to form a voltage divider, producing a voltage output that can be measured using an analog pin of microcontroller.
 Resistance values for all 16 possible positions are given in the table.
+To wire the rain guage sensor to the microcontroller it's necessary to use a 10k ohm external resistor to avoid digital value fluctuations.

+Below the detailed wiring schema including the 10k external resistor:

 |Direction(degree)|Resistor(ohm)|
 |--|--|